 The deep blue channels and green floodplains of the beautiful Jao Concession are a privilege to see.
 It is a chance to see nature at its finest.

-Visit the Jao Concession on the Great Wilderness Journey or on our Wings Over Northern Botswana tour.
+Visit the Jao Concession on the Great Wilderness Journey, the Botswana Safari in the Okavango Delta or on our Wings Over Northern Botswana tour.